 If an organization is not seeing success with their email marketing, it’s likely because campaigns weren’t customized or personalized enough to the audience they wanted to reach.
 With a constant lack of staff time and tools, it can be all too easy for arts marketers to fall into the trap of building one or two mass email lists and sending everyone the same content rather than speaking to the distinct interests within different cohorts of their patron base

-To engage their audience and increase ticket sales, consider using these tactics:
+To engage your audience and increase ticket sales, consider using these tactics:

 Create segmented communications

 In email marketing, segmentation is vital to helping individuals feel as though they aren’t getting a mass email, but instead something that’s meant only for them.
-Successful segmentation starts with having a patron database where an organization can strategically record key information.
+Successful CRM Segmentation for Arts Marketers begins at the Box Office.
+Start with having a patron database where an organization can strategically record key information.
 Beyond contact information and address, the customer record should include all of a patron's attendance history, places to record their preferred genres, and what items they have purchased in addition to tickets, like donations and merchandise.